UPPMAX/programming_formalisms/docs/optimisation/runtime_speed_profiles.md

 ### Exercise 1

-- Run the code of 'Obtaining a minimal runtime speed profile'.
-- What is the output?
+- Run the code of 'Obtaining a minimal runtime speed profile' in **release mode**.
+What is the output?

+???- question "How to run in release mode?"

+    Run `python` with the `-O` (dash capital-oh) to run Python in release mode:

+    ```console
+    python -O minimal_profile.py
+    ```

 ???- question "Answer"

     ```bash
-    richel@richel-N141CU:~$ /bin/python3 /home/richel/GitHubs/programming_formalisms/docs/optimisation/minimal_profile.py
+    richel@richel-N141CU:~$ /bin/python3 -O /home/richel/GitHubs/programming_formalisms/docs/optimisation/minimal_profile.py
     Hello world
              5 function calls in 0.000 seconds